raceintospace/raceintospace/doc/manual/manual.md

 ### Titan / Proton Rocket

 These rockets can lift more than the Atlas/R-7, and can send spacecraft beyond Earth orbit.
-While it is possible to use them for the lunar landing, that will require the mission to be a Joint one:either LOR or EOR (or, for the Soviet player, the Soyuz Lunar Landing).
+While it is possible to use them for the lunar landing, that will require the mission to be a Joint one: either LOR or EOR (or, for the Soviet player, the Soyuz Lunar Landing).

 ### Saturn / N1 Rocket